Daily Issuance

 The single most useful cross-section of this chart is the USD-revenue response across halvings.
 Each halving cuts BTC issuance in half; the industry’s dollar revenue then depends on whether spot has risen by the same factor.
 Through the first three halvings the answer was “by far more than that, eventually” — the post-halving year typically delivered a 3–10× price multiplier into the cycle top, more than offsetting the 50% subsidy cut.

 The 2024 halving has been a more compressed test.
-At the moment of the cut, USD issuance dropped from $55.20M per day (12.5 BTC era closing rate at the day-before close) to $28.56M per day at the new 6.25-equivalent rate — the smallest first-day percentage drop of any halving in BTC terms but the largest in absolute dollar terms.
-Today’s flow at $35.19M per day annualises to $12.84B in subsidy revenue across the industry, before transaction fees.
+At the cut, USD issuance dropped from $55.20M per day (the 6.25-era closing rate at the day-before close) to $28.56M per day at the new 3.125-equivalent rate — in BTC terms an exact 50% cut, as every halving is, but the largest first-day drop in absolute dollar terms.
+Today’s flow at $29.63M per day annualises to $10.81B in subsidy revenue across the entire industry, before transaction fees.

 The miner-economics frame is the only one where the USD panel adds signal beyond the BTC panel.
 For monetary-policy questions — how much new supply enters the float, what the real inflation rate is, where the schedule is heading — the BTC panel is the answer.
 For mining-industry questions, the USD panel is.

-For a long-term holder.
-The chart is the entire monetary case for Bitcoin in one frame: a known, declining issuance schedule with a hard asymptote, executed by every full node in the network without exception.
-Pair it with stock-to-flow for the supply-side multiple, and with the halving cycles overlay for the historical price response.
-The USD panel is the least informative of the three for this purpose — it is dominated by spot, not by the schedule.
+If you hold for the long run, the chart is the entire monetary case in one frame: a known, declining issuance schedule with a hard asymptote, executed by every full node without exception.
+Read the BTC step function and the inflation strip, and ignore the dollar overlay — it is the least informative of the three here because it is dominated by spot, not by the schedule.
+Pair it with stock-to-flow for the supply-side multiple and the halving cycles overlay for the historical price response.

-For a Bitcoin miner.
-The USD panel is the read.
-Subsidy revenue alone, today, is $12.84B per year across the entire industry; that figure scales with spot and steps down at every halving.
+If you mine, the USD panel is the read.
+Subsidy revenue alone, today, is $10.81B per year across the entire industry; that figure scales with spot and steps down at every halving.
 The complement is the daily-fees chart — the second leg of miner revenue, currently small in proportion but projected to dominate post-2140.
 Subsidy compression has historically been offset by price appreciation; the next halving is the next test of that pattern.

-Subsidy is only one half of miner revenue.
-Transaction fees are the second leg, currently a single-digit percentage in steady state and far higher around blockspace-demand spikes (Ordinals/Inscriptions in 2023, the Runes launch in April 2024).
-They are not counted in the USD panel here.
-For the full revenue picture, read the daily-fees companion chart alongside this one.
-The post-2140 economy lives entirely on the fee column.
+Subsidy is only one half of miner revenue, and the missing half spikes.
+Transaction fees are the second leg, usually a single-digit percentage in steady state but occasionally dominant: during the Ordinals/Inscriptions surge in early 2023 and at the 2024-04-20 Runes launch — activated in the fourth-halving block itself (block 840,000) — fees briefly exceeded the subsidy itself.
+None of that is in the USD panel here, which counts issuance only.
+For the full revenue picture, read the daily-fees companion.
+The post-2140 economy lives entirely on that column.

-The supply asymptote is not literal zero.
-The integer-rounding of the satoshi-denominated reward means daily issuance reaches zero a few halvings before the calendar 2140.
-The 33rd halving rounds the per-block reward to zero satoshis, after which no new BTC is issued.
-The 21-million figure is itself a slightly low ceiling — the asymptotic geometric series totals 20,999,999.97690000 BTC if every block were mined exactly on schedule with the coinbase claimed in full, which historically has not always happened.
+The supply asymptote is not literal zero, and 21 million is rounded high.
+The integer-satoshi rounding of the reward means daily issuance reaches zero a few halvings before calendar 2140; the 33rd halving rounds the per-block reward to zero satoshis, after which no new BTC is issued.
+And the 21-million figure is itself a slight overstatement — the asymptotic series totals 20,999,999.9769 BTC if every block were mined exactly on schedule with the coinbase claimed in full, which it has not always been (the 2010 era saw blocks claim less than the full subsidy, permanently lowering the true ceiling).

 Frequently asked